StrongPosture® Tip 7: Posture Break – Time to Stretch

 - Lie flat on the floor.

-- Put a book under your to make your head level so it is aligned with your torso.
+- Put a book under your head to make your head level so it is aligned with your torso.
 Open the book and turn pages so it’s only as thick as necessary to level your head, without any strain.

 - Now gently press your head into the book and take 5 slow, deep breaths.